s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 Easy-to-use virtual private servers.
 > Lightsail is designed for developers who need a simple VPS solution.
 It bundles compute, storage, and networking at a fixed monthly price.
 Ideal for basic websites, blogs, and dev/test environments.

+#### Amazon ECS (Elastic Container Service)
+Managed container orchestration service.

+> Amazon ECS is a highly scalable, high-performance container orchestration service that supports Docker containers.
+It allows you to easily run, stop, and manage containers on a cluster of EC2 instances or with Fargate (serverless containers).
+ECS integrates with other AWS services like IAM, CloudWatch, and ELB for security, monitoring, and load balancing.

 ### 📦 Storage